Hopewell Grange to host craft, vendor fair April 17

 Hopewell Grange will host a craft and vendor fair on Saturday, April 17 from 9 a.m. to 3 p.m. at the Grange Hall at 474 Grange Road, Washington.
-There will also be a raffle with items donated by many local merchants, home baked goods, and a food stand.
-This will be a good opportunity to shop for Mother’s Day, your spring graduates or to find something new for yourself.
+Shoppers are invited to visit enjoy the offerings of local entrepreneurs, and to shop for Mother’s Day, your spring graduates or to find something new for yourself.
+If you enjoy a raffle, you will find a wide selection of items available with the purchase of a raffle ticket.
+A concession stand will be available for snacks and drinks.
 For more information or to reserve a table, email trishareed2002@yahoo.com.

 Latest News